deanoko/cse15l-lab-reports/labreport4.md

 - `cd lab7` means changing directory to lab7

-- `bash test.sh` means that compile and run the program.
+- `bash test.sh` means that compile and run the test.

 - Failed message